 Solution Reliable Messaging Considerations Apex callouts Salesforce doesn't provide explicit support for reliable messaging protocols (for example, WS-ReliableMessaging).
 We recommend that the remote endpoint receiving the Salesforce message implement a reliable messaging system, like JMS or MQ.
 This system ensures full end-to-end guaranteed delivery to the remote system that ultimately processes the message.
 However, this system doesn't ensure guaranteed delivery from Salesforce to the remote endpoint that it calls.
 Guaranteed delivery must be handled through customizations to Salesforce.
 Specific techniques, such as processing a positive acknowledgment from the remote endpoint in addition to custom retry logic, must be implemented.
 Outbound messaging Outbound messaging provides a form of reliable messaging.
 If no positive acknowledgment is received from the remote system, the process retries for up to 24 hours.
 This process guarantees delivery only to the point of the remote listener.
 The retry interval increases exponentially over time, starting with 15-second intervals and ending with 60-minute intervals.
 The overall retry period can be extended to seven days by request to Salesforce support, but automatic retries are limited to 24 hours.
 All failed messages after 24 hours are placed in a queue and administrators must monitor this queue for any messages exceeding the 24-hour delivery period and retry manually, if necessary.
 In most implementations, the remote listener calls another remote service.
 Ideally, the invocation of this remote service through a reliable messaging system ensures full end-to-end guaranteed delivery.
 The positive acknowledgment to the Salesforce outbound message occurs after the remote listener has successfully placed its own message on its local queue.
 Once the positive acknowledgment is received by Salesforce, automatic retries are stopped.
-Platform Events Platform events provide a form of reliable messaging.
-Salesforce pushes the event to the subscribers.
-If the message doesn't get picked up by the subscriber, the subscriber may choose to replay the messages using the replay ID of previously received events.
+Platform Events Platform Events attempts to provide reliable messaging by temporarily persisting event messages in the event bus.
+Subscribers can catch up on missed event messages by replaying messages from the event bus using the Replay ID of event messages.
+The event bus is a distributed system and doesn't have the same guarantees as a transactional database.
+As a result, Salesforce can't provide a synchronous response for an event publish request.
+Events are queued and buffered, and Salesforce attempts to publish the events asynchronously.
+In rare cases, the event message might not be persisted in the distributed system during the initial or subsequent attempts.
+This means that the events aren't delivered to subscribers, and they aren't recoverable.